-As to the second question formulated above, just the possibility of fine tuning the properties of the system inside the region of phase separation, provided by partial isotope substitution, allowed us to study separately the behavior of different phases within this phase separated regime -- the possibility, which would be very difficult to get by other means.
-Our results obtained in this way demonstrate that not only the average critical temperatures change with doping and with isotope substitution, but also ``individual" transition temperatures (temperature of ferromagnetic transition in more metallic regions and the temperature of the spin-state transition in more insulating parts of the sample) do change with chemical and isotope composition.
+As regards the second question formulated above, just the possibility of fine tuning the properties of the system inside the region of phase separation, provided by partial isotope substitution, allows studying the behavior of different phases within this phase separated regime individually, which would be very difficult to get by other means.
+Our results obtained in this way demonstrate that not only the average critical temperatures change with doping and with isotope substitution, but also ``individual" transition temperatures (the ferromagnetic transition temperature in more metallic regions and the SST temperature in more insulating parts of the sample) do change with chemical and isotope composition.

-As to the main, the first question formulated above, about the mechanisms governing the change of properties of the system with chemical and isotope composition, the experimental findings reported in the present paper provided us an opportunity to formulate a realistic theoretical model clarifying the mechanisms underlying the pronounced isotope effects in cobaltites exhibiting spin-state transitions.
+As regards the main, the first question formulated above, about the mechanisms governing the change of properties of the system with chemical and isotope composition, the experimental findings reported in the present paper provided us an opportunity to formulate a realistic theoretical model clarifying the mechanisms underlying the pronounced isotope effects in cobaltites exhibiting spin-state transitions.
 The theoretical analysis demonstrates that the main factor is the change of the effective bandwidth with the change both of chemical and isotope composition.
 The opposite trends in two parts of phase diagram mentioned above find natural explanation in this picture.

 To analyze the effects of the partial oxygen isotope substitution for the doped cobaltites in the crossover region of the phase diagram, we have prepared a series of oxide materials with nearly continuous tuning of their characteristics.
-This allows us to trace the evolution of relative content of different phases as a function of $^{18}$O/$^{16}$O ratio.
-Note that there were only few investigations of this kind, one of which we undertook earlier for (La$_{1-y}$Pr$_y$)$_{0.7}$Ca$_{0.3}$MnO$_3$ manganites.~\cite{Babushkina2000} Here, the pronounced isotope effect manifesting itself in (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ cobaltites provides indeed a unique possibility to address the problems discussed above through the use of the partial oxygen isotope substitution.
+This allows tracing the evolution of relative content of different phases as a function of the ratio $^{18}$O/$^{16}$O of the contents of oxygen isotopes.
+Note that there were only few investigations of this kind, one of which we undertook earlier for (La$_{1-y}$Pr$_y$)$_{0.7}$Ca$_{0.3}$MnO$_3$ manganites~\cite{Babushkina2000}.
+Here, the pronounced isotope effect manifesting itself in (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ cobaltites indeed provides us with a unique possibility to address the problems discussed above through the use of the partial oxygen isotope substitution.